CallejaGit/ColorGame/README.md

 ![Colour Game Demo Pic](screenshot/DemoCorrect.png "Color Game!")

-You can press 'New Colours' to reset the game.
+You can press 'New Colors' to reset the game.
 There is an 'Easy' mode; with 3 squares, and 'Hard' mode; with six squares.

 ![Colour Game Demo Pic](screenshot/DemoEasy.png "Color Game!")